SAP-samples/abap-cheat-sheets/README.md

 Use the abapGit plug-in to install the <em>ABAP cheat sheets</em> by carrying out the following steps:

 1. In your ABAP cloud project, create a package, for example, *ZABAP_CHEAT_SHEETS* as the target package.
-It is recommended that you assign the package to a transport request that is suitable for demo content.
+The package should be local.
 2. Add the package to the *Favorite Packages* in the *Project Explorer* view in ADT.
 3. To add the <em>abapGit Repositories</em> view to the <em>ABAP</em> perspective, choose *Window* → *Show View* → *Other...* from the menu bar and choose *abapGit Repositories*.
 4. In the <em>abapGit Repositories</em> view, click the `+` icon in the upper right corner of the ADT tab to link a new abapGit repository.